kestra-io/docs/content/blogs/2023-04-25-automate-data-analysis-with-kestra-and-duckdb.md

     store:  true
 ```

-The next task, average_salary_by_position, uses the DuckDB Query plugin.
+The task, average_salary_by_position, uses the DuckDB Query plugin.
 DuckDB is an embeddable SQL OLAP database management system that provides powerful analytical capabilities with minimal setup and maintenance.
 It excels at efficiently processing large volumes of data and is highly compatible with other tools in the data ecosystem, like Apache Arrow, Pandas, and R.

 In this task, we supply the downloaded CSV file as input and run a SQL query to calculate the average salary for each job title.
 We only consider job titles with more than 10 records and sort the results in descending order by average salary.

-### DuckDB's advantages include:

--   Fast query execution: DuckDB's columnar storage and vectorized query execution make it blazing fast at processing analytical queries.

--   Low resource consumption: DuckDB's lightweight and embeddable nature allows it to run efficiently even on resource-constrained devices.

--   Seamless integration: DuckDB supports various data formats and integrates smoothly with data science tools like Python, R, and Julia.

-### Real-world applications of DuckDB include:

--   Analyzing large-scale scientific datasets for research purposes.

--   Processing log data for debugging or monitoring purposes in software development.

--   Exploring customer data for insights in sales and marketing departments.

 ```yaml
 id:  export_result